dev-raghvendramisra/Rex-Server/README.md

 rex load /path/to/rex.config.yaml
 ```

-Replace `/path/to/rex.config.yaml` with the actual path to your configuration file.
+Replace `/path/to/rex.config.yaml` with the actual absolute path to your configuration file.
 After this you need to use `rex start` again to get the new configurations come in flow.

 ### `rex start`